Diane Bell (anthropologist)

-Bell was born and grew up in Melbourne; has undertaken fieldwork in central and southeastern Australia and in North America; and held senior positions in higher education in Australia and the USA.
-In 2005, after 17 years in the United States, she returned to Australia, worked on a number of projects in South Australia and, since 2013, lives and writes in Canberra.
+Bell has undertaken fieldwork in central and southeastern Australia and in North America; and held senior positions in higher education in Australia and the USA.
+In 2005, after 17 years in the United States, she returned to Australia, and worked on a number of projects in South Australia.
+As of 2025 she is Professor Emerita of Anthropology at the George Washington University in Washington, D.C., U.S., Distinguished Honorary Professor of Anthropology at the Australian National University, Canberra.

-Her books include Daughters of the Dreaming (1983/1993/2002); Generations: Grandmothers, mothers, and daughters (1987); Law: The old and the new (1980/1984); Religion in Aboriginal Australia (co-edited 1984); and Radically Speaking: Feminism reclaimed (co-edited 1996).
-Ngarrindjeri Wurruwarrin: A world that is, was, and will be (1998/2014) won a NSW Premier's Literary Award and was shortlisted for The Age Book of the Year Award, the Queensland Premier's History Book Award and the Australian Literary Society Gold Medallion.
+Her books include Daughters of the Dreaming (1983/1993/2002); Generations: Grandmothers, mothers, and daughters (1987); Law: The old and the new (1980/1984); and Ngarrindjeri Wurruwarrin: A world that is, was, and will be (1998/2014).
 Evil: A novel (2005) was adapted to a play.
-In collaboration with Ngarrindjeri women, Bell edited Kungun Ngarrindjeri Miminar Yunnan: Listen to Ngarrindjeri Women Speaking (2008).

-Bell was awarded the Medal of the Order of Australia for "service to literature" in the 2021 Queen's Birthday Honours.

-Work life as a teacher, researcher, consultant, writer and editor
+Early life and education

+Diane Robin Bell was born in 1943 in Melbourne, Victoria.

-Bell trained as a primary teacher at Frankston Teachers College (1960-1) and taught in a range of state schools in Victoria and NSW.
+After leaving school at the age of 16, she trained as a primary school teacher at Frankston Teachers College (1960-1) and taught in a range of state schools in Victoria and New South Wales between 1962 and 1970.

 After the birth of her children, Genevieve (1967) and Morgan (1969), she completed high school through night classes at Box Hill High School, Victoria (1970-1), her BA (Hons) in Anthropology at Monash University (1975), and a PhD from Australian National University (ANU) (1981).

+Career

-In 1981, Bell worked for the newly established Northern Territory Aboriginal Sacred Sites Protection Authority; set up her own anthropological consultancy in Canberra (1982-8); consulted for the Central Land Council, the Northern Land Council, Aboriginal Legal Aid Services, the Australian Law Reform Commission, and the Aboriginal Land Commissioner.
-Her academic posts included Research Fellow at the ANU (1983-6), and then as the Chair of Australian Studies at Deakin University in Geelong where she was the first female professor on staff.
+In 1981, Bell worked for the newly-established Northern Territory Aboriginal Sacred Sites Protection Authority; set up her own anthropological consultancy in Canberra (1982-8); consulted for the Central Land Council, the Northern Land Council, Aboriginal Legal Aid Services, the Australian Law Reform Commission, and the Aboriginal Land Commissioner.
+Her academic posts included Research Fellow at the ANU (1983-6), and then as the Chair of Australian Studies at Deakin University in Geelong, where she was the first female professor on staff.